bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 But essentially they get compiled into an executable, which is something that when run executes on one or more platforms.
-Typically you&apos;re going to write one of these traditional softwords for your Android phone or your Windows XP operating system.
+Typically you&apos;re going to write one of these traditional softwords for your Android phone or your Windows XP operating system.</p>

-Those are the operating system, the environment in which that software executes and it&apos;s going to execute within the operations of that specific program.
+<p>Those are the operating system, the environment in which that software executes and it&apos;s going to
+execute within the operations of that specific program.</p>

-The user downloads your application and installs it on the platform or the operating system, and then it gets managed with updates and registries and logs.
+<p>The user downloads your application and installs it on the platform or
+the operating system, and then it gets managed with updates and registries and logs.</p>

-If it&apos;s something like Facebook where it&apos;s an application that&apos;s continue talking your servers, there&apos;s going to be some specific code back and forth that is updating on the regular, adding new entries, adding new things to your wall.
+<p>If it&apos;s something like Facebook where it&apos;s an application
+that&apos;s continue talking your servers, there&apos;s going to be some specific code back and forth that is updating on the regular, adding new entries, adding new things to your wall.</p>

-But also it&apos;s going to have, for instance, Facebook, its own website browser within it.
+<p>But also it&apos;s going to have, for instance, Facebook, its own website
+browser within it.
 We&apos;ll talk about that later.
-But in traditional software, it&apos;s standalone, it&apos;s updated by software updates, and the user operates and it gets coded for a specific operating system.
+But in traditional software, it&apos;s standalone, it&apos;s updated by software updates, and the user operates and it gets coded for a specific operating system.</p>

-In contrast, the web or Internet websites, they are only ever coded in HTML, CSS, and JavaScript and those are the languages we&apos;re going to learn in this course.
+<p>In contrast, the web or Internet websites, they are only ever coded in
+HTML, CSS, and JavaScript and those are the languages we&apos;re going to learn in this course.
-The browser translates that HTML, CSS and JavaScript to your computer phone and the browser becomes that bridge between those three to file types and the operating system.
+The browser translates that HTML, CSS and JavaScript to your computer phone and the browser becomes that bridge between those three to file types and the operating system.</p>

-We&apos;ll talk more about the browser in this lecture.
+<p>We&apos;ll talk more about the browser in this lecture.
 The server is hosting, it&apos;s a giant computer that just hosts the HTML, CSS, and JavaScript.
 It can also operate things, but it computes what the HTML and CSS and